 I spent almost a year in Poland, travelling and volunteering in various cities around the country.
 Without exception, the one question that every backpacker asked me when I said I’d spent some months in Warsaw was ‘Is Warsaw worth visiting?!’

-Most backpackers don’t like Warsaw (Warszawa).
-They say that it’s only worth spending a day there, or advise skipping it entirely in favour of its rival, Cracow (Kraków).
+Most backpackers don’t like Warsaw (Warszawa in Polish).
+They say that it’s only worth spending a day there, or advise skipping it entirely in favour of its rival, Cracow (Kraków in Polish).

 Honestly, I get it.